 Just across the street from the Museum is Snoopy’s Home Ice, which was designed and built by Schulz and his first wife, Joyce.
 Visitors can ice skate or enjoy a hot chocolate by the fireplace in the Warm Puppy Café, which looks out onto the ice and was favorite of Schulz for breakfast and lunch.
 His table remains reserved.
-The Café features homemade soups and fresh salads and sandwiches by Chef Josef.
-View the daily specials and menu online.
+The Café features homemade soups and fresh salads and sandwiches.

 Just beyond the Ice Arena, is Snoopy’s Gallery and Gift Shop, a shopping mecca for Peanuts fans, with some must-see Peanuts features, including a stained glass rose window and carpeted wall murals featuring Snoopy and Woodstock.

 Every Day at the Schulz Museum

-Discover new depths of Charles M. Schulz’s life and art in our 100-seat theatre.
+Discover new depths of Charles M. Schulz’s life and art in our 100-seat theater.
 With a current schedule of Peanuts animated specials, biographical films and interviews featuring Schulz and other cartoonists, visitors are invited to have a cinematic experience learning about Schulz, watching beloved Peanuts animated specials and creating new memories with friends and family.
-View the theatre schedule for this month.
+View the theater schedule for this month.

 We believe in the power of creativity.
 Become a cartoonist yourself.
 Draw, animate, learn, discover!
 Our hands-on Education Room is a place for visitors of all ages to practice cartooning, color Peanuts characters, fold Snoopy’s doghouse out of origami, create your own hand-drawn animation for our giant zoetropes, learn more about our exhibitions, and enjoy other activities as scheduled.
 The Education Room is free with price of Museum Admission.
 It is open during regular Museum operating hours (except special events or rentals).